dleonard0/red-json/STYLE.md

 When testing a pointer for NULL, rely on conversion to boolean.
 That is, use `if (p)` or `if (!p)`.

-`sizeof` is a keyword and should be followed by a space.
+`sizeof` is a keyword and is followed by a space.
 Do not parenthesize its argument unless it is a type, or a complicated expression.